TimCares/MasterThesis/docs/thesis/conclusion/impact.typ

-Furthermore, our work towards a general and efficient appraoch to multimodal learning, which has to be investigated more in future work, aims to advocate for the adoption of a philosophy centered on *general modality-invariant representations*, that is unless explicitly undesired for certain tasks, such as unimodal applications or cases where modality-specific details are crucial (e.g., image super-resolution).
+Furthermore, our work towards a general and efficient appraoch to multimodal learning, which has to be investigated more in future work, aims to advocate for the adoption of a philosophy centered on *general modality-invariant representations* (unless explicitly undesired for certain tasks, such as unimodal applications or cases where modality-specific details are crucial, for example in image super-resolution).
 This philosophy conveys that representations learned by a model should be independent of the modality on which they were trained.
 We believe that the ultimate goal should be to generate representations that are both detailed, capturing all relevant information about the input, and general, allowing for versatile use